 A lot of people say you can’t really do anything with a Chromebook laptop when there’s no internet connection.
 This is not entirely true.
-There are many things you can do, such as writing emails to taking notes, or even playing games.
+There are many things you can do, such as writing emails to taking notes or even playing games.
 There are plenty of leisurely activity apps and productivity apps that you can launch on a Chromebook when there’s no internet connection.
 Whether it’s online or offline, there’s stuff you can do.
 We’ve put together this example list of offline applications you can run on your Chromebook as well as tasks you can perform on your laptop without an internet or Wi-Fi connection.
 You may be surprised at what you can do without any active connection.
 Read on and discover.

-Hopefully this will help people understand that a Chromebook isn’t as useless without an internet connection as many make it out be.
+Hopefully, this will help people understand that a Chromebook isn’t as useless without an internet connection as many make it out be.
 If you’re in the market for one, you’ll need to read this list.
 Especially if you travel a lot.

 A (small) list of things you can do when your Chromebook is offline

 First and foremost, you can write emails.
 Gmail as an offline version that’s built to be used without any internet connection and allows your emails to be read, replied to, and even searched.
 You can browse through all of them and respond to them like you would with a regular email, however they won’t officially send until you get connected to the internet via Wi-Fi.
 So it’s like typing up a whole bunch of the emails and as soon as you have an active internet connection, it will send them all out at once.
 This is perfect for getting stuff done when you’re on the go or in public transit.
-Wi-Fi isn’t always available everywhere, however if you are always on the move, you can take advantage of this and use it when you don’t have an internet connection and still get things done simultaneously.
+Wi-Fi isn’t always available everywhere, however, if you are always on the move, you can take advantage of this and use it when you don’t have an internet connection and still get things done simultaneously.
 As soon as there’s an internet connection, there you go.
 All your emails will be sent.
 Imagine how that feels.
 Replying to dozens of emails and sending them simultaneously.
 Cool.

 You can create and read documents.
 If you are an avid or even regular user of Google products, you may be familiar with Google Docs, Sheets, Slides, and Drawings.
 These files are basically Google’s version of Microsoft’s Office Suite.
 You can create files and get things done while you’re offline.
 Let’s say you don’t have an internet connection but you need to update your Excel sheets.
 You can do that.
 Let’s say you need to start typing out the next chapter in your book, but you don’t have an internet connection.
 You can do that.
 Let’s say you need to edit the slides on your slideshow presentation to modify them for your next meeting while you’re in the airplane.
 You can do that.
 The Google Drive app let you edit and create these documents even without an internet connection on your Chromebook.

 On the other hand, let’s say you want to also view Microsoft Office or PDF files.
-You can use your Chromebook to view these files without an internet connection, however you may not be able to edit them.
+You can use your Chromebook to view these files without an internet connection, however, you may not be able to edit them.
 That’s where the above comes into play.
-You can use the Google Docs to make changes or edit your files, or start a new one.
-Or you just have of Microsoft Office document that you’re glancing back and forth on, this will work out perfectly.
+You can use the Google Docs to make changes or edit your files or start a new one.
+Or you just have that Microsoft Office document that you’re glancing back and forth on, this will work out perfectly.
 If you really need to edit the Microsoft Office document, you can simply copy and paste it into Google’s office suite.
 From there you can go ahead and edit your files.

 You can take notes.
-Using Google Keep, you can take notes that will sync to the cloud and what show up the next time your’re online.
+Using Google Keep, you can take notes that will sync to the cloud and what show up the next time you’re online.
 Taking notes is easy because you can have them pop up on the screen and jot down quick memos to yourself that you need to know and not have fear of them disappear since they’ll be synced to the cloud when there’s an internet connection.
 The next time you’re online, all your notes will be there that you typed out when you were offline.
 This is perfect for jotting down quick to do so or tasks that need to be done, or reminders.

 You can view appointments.
 The Google Calendar app has offline access available so you can view your calendar and see what’s happening.
 You can’t edit your calendar or add anything to it, but you can take a quick glance at all the things you saved on your calendar.
 This is useful for planning dates, meetings, or whatever you have coming up.
 After you regain internet access, you can go ahead and add it or make changes to your calendar.